 Generally just feeling overwhelmed is a common, and burnout-inducing, condition.
 Take 5-10 minutes every day to list your to-do items.
 Determine what’s a priority and what can wait.
 That way, every part of your day will have some order.
 When you receive an email about a non-essential task, you know you don’t have to take care of it immediately.

 3. Switch Up Your Routine

-If you are doing the same thing day after day, your feelings of burnout can increase.
+If you are doing the same thing day after day, your feelings of being burned out can increase.
 You can break the cycle of feeling down about your job by making small changes to your routine.
 Take a new route to work or reorganize your workspace.
 Use a standing desk for a little while to see how a new point of view can literally give you a new perspective.

 4. Take Your Breaks

 It’s an unfortunate truth that work never ends.
 There is always something that needs to be done.
 That doesn’t mean you have to be the one to do it, or do it right away.
 By remembering to take your lunch—and your vacation days—you get essential time to recharge.
 Even just a walk to the water cooler will help refresh your mind.
 By taking regular breaks, you’ll not only feel less burnt out, but your work productivity should actually increase because you have more energy.

 Burnout can lead to feelings of depression, lack of focus, and reduced enthusiasm.
 It’s very easy to fall into poor eating and sleeping habits as a result.
 This can make the feelings even worse.
 Make it a point to take care of your physical and mental health.
 Get enough sleep, eat well, and exercise — even if it’s just a stroll around the block.